Fundraising: Dimensions

-There are two dimensions to Fundraising - Donor Acquisition and Donor Retention.
+There are two dimensions to Fundraising – Donor Acquisition and Donor Retention.

 Donor Acquisition refers to acquiring or addition of new donors.

 Donor Retention, as the name implies, refers to retaining of existing donors.

-The efforts of the Fundraising team, while it should be focused on acquisition, should also equally ensure that acquired donors are retained as happy repeat donors.
-As the adage goes, 'A bird in the hand is worth two in the bush', it is a common mistake to see existing donors either over-bombarded with funding requests or under-serviced that they fall away.
-In order for effective fund raising to happen, the systems and operations in place, reporting, etc. should be in order to ensure that both new and existing donors are not just satisfied, but delighted to support.
+The efforts of the Fundraising team should be primarily focused on acquisition, while also ensuring that acquired donors are retained as happy repeat donors.
+It is a common mistake to either over-burden existing donors with funding requests or under-serve them to the point of disengagement.
+For effective fundraising to occur, the systems and operations in place, including reporting, should be organized to ensure that both new and existing donors are not just satisfied, but delighted to support.